GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Service List

 Service entities, as the name implies, are abstractions of each of your own upstream services.
-Examples of Services would be a data transformation microservice, a billing API, etc. See [more details](https://docs.konghq.com) on Kong's website.
+Examples of Services would be a data transformation microservice, a billing API, etc.

 Check the Kong [Service configuration](https://docs.konghq.com/0.14.x/proxy/#reminder-how-to-configure-a-service) docs for more details.